 British Airways pilots and staff are currently leading the charge for airlines with planned pilot strikes.
 The strikes are scheduled during the British summer holidays, in which are scheduled to escort 6,090,000 passengers to over 75 destinations over the course of the six weeks.
 Unless otherwise stated, a pilot strike will only take place in the UK and should not cause disruption to those flying from other countries on the days of the walkouts.

+Travelling unprepared could lead you to spend unnecessarily or need access to emergency finances, like a payday loan, when something goes wrong.
 Whether you have a flight booked with British Airways or are looking forward to a holiday package with another provider, it is important you understand the potential implications before you fly and, wherever possible, before you book your next adventure.

 Airlines With Planned Strikes This Summer

 It is not just BA passengers that could expect delays as passengers are re-routed, Heathrow and Gatwick travellers should anticipate delays.